 Page published 30 October 2011

-This page was originally posted to my blog, now embedded on the Whats New page.
+This page was originally posted to my old blog.
 I took so many photographs for this entry that the text isn't in any way related to the nearby images, so either just look at the pictures and read the captions or ignore the pictures and just read the main text.
 You'll get confused otherwise!

 The plan was that Diana and I would hire a canoe, join Elizabeth and Kevin on the water and then return for lunch at some suitable hostelry.
 So much for plans!

 We've been spotted trying to hide behind a willow at the end of the path at Horstead